Johngeorgesample/CiteIt/README.md

 # CiteIt
 Web app that allows for easy creation of citations using popular citation styles including MLA, APA, and Chicago.
+This is accomplished by scraping meta tags of provided URLs using [PHP Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net/).

 ### TODO:
 * Use pdfmake instead of jsPDF